 For decades, access uncertainties prevented Casket Quarry from being developed to its full potential as a recreational venue.
 In 2014, the Duluth Climbers Coalition submitted a proposal to the City of Duluth for developing this incredible resource as city parkland (Quarry Park) with a climbing component.
 This proposal was accepted as part of the St. Louis River Corridor Initiative, a comprehensive slate of exciting outdoor recreation projects (hiking, biking, XC skiing, etc.) seeking funding through Duluth’s ½ and ½ tax—revenue specifically allocated for creating and enhancing recreational opportunities in the St. Louis River corridor.
 The overall goals of the initiative are to support the natural environment, enrich neighborhood quality of life, attract new home buyers, establish new visitor destinations and stimulate appropriate development.

-How did Casket Quarry get that unfortunate name?
+How did Casket Quarry get its macabre name?